SharkSnack/shiren-6/content/dungeons/trapper's-secret-path.md

   </tr>
 </table>

-Post-game dungeon where you start with a Trapper's Bracelet and utilize traps to progress.<br/>Trapper status allows Shiren to pick up traps and set them on the ground to ensnare monsters.<br/>Once set, traps can't be picked up again, and the status is lost while the bracelet is unequipped.<br/>Shiren's attack power remains the same in both modes, so the only time the player would want to<br/>unequip the bracelet would be when the player wants to use a Blast Trap to one-shot enemies.
+Postgame dungeon where you start with a Trapper's Bracelet and utilize traps to progress.<br/>Trapper status allows Shiren to pick up traps and set them on the ground to ensnare monsters.<br/>Once set, traps can't be picked up again, and the status is lost while the bracelet is unequipped.<br/>Shiren's attack power remains the same in both modes, so the only time the player would want to<br/>unequip the bracelet would be when the player wants to use a Blast Trap to one-shot enemies.

 # Strategy